 - In the Windows file explorer, find the file C:\Program Files\SpiderOakONE\SpiderOakONE.exe and right click on it.

 - Click Properties, then Compatibility, then "Override high DPI scaling behavior", then set "Scaling performed by: System (Enhanced)".
 Click Apply.

 - Re-launch SpiderOak ONE or Groups.

-This fix for Adobe products has been reported to work for ONE and Groups:
+This fix for Adobe products on Windows has been reported to work for ONE and Groups: